amiller/blockplayer/README.md

     python experiments/make_output.py
     python makewww/make_grid.py

-If the entire dataset is available, then you can produce the average error results summary as shown in Figure 9 of the paper.
+If you have downloaded the entire dataset, then you can produce the average error graph as shown in Figure 9 of the paper.

     python experiments/exp_avg.py